Marcos14Almeida/my_music_analysis/README.md

 4- I count the number of appearances of each genre.
 File: `genres_count.py`.

+5- Running the menu correctly, you will get 3 .csv files.
+These datasets then can be used to further exploration.

-5- [[Gephi PDF](https://github.com/Marcos14Almeida/my_music_analysis/blob/main/gephi/bands_graph_map.pdf)] I create a .csv file to be used in Gephi.
+6- [[Gephi PDF](https://github.com/Marcos14Almeida/my_music_analysis/blob/main/gephi/bands_graph_map.pdf)] I create a .csv file to be used in Gephi.
 In Gephi I generate a visual map of the bands I listen to and their respective genres, saved in a .pdf.
 File: `to_gephi.py`.

-6- [[Tableau Link](https://public.tableau.com/app/profile/marcos.p4585/viz/MyMusics/Painel1?publish=yes)] I do a final exploratory analysis of the data using Tableau.
+7- [[Tableau Link](https://public.tableau.com/app/profile/marcos.p4585/viz/MyMusics/Painel1?publish=yes)] I do a final exploratory analysis of the data using Tableau.

 ## Screenshot